 determine if these courses are applicable to University degree

-As of June 28, 2013, Auburn will no longer require that organic chemistry, physics and six credits of required science electives be taken within six years of the date of veterinary school application.
+As of June 28, 2013, Auburn will no longer require that organic chemistry and physics be taken within six years of the date of veterinary school application.

 Auburn still does require those courses to be taken, but the time limit has been dropped.
 Auburn does require 6 credits of selective science courses be taken within 6 years of application.
 See pre-vet advisor.